 Montenegro is a Balkan country with rugged mountains, medieval villages and a narrow strip of beaches along its Adriatic coastline.
 As the Balkans become a focal point for adventure travelers, Montenegro is already a popular spot.

-Montenegro got its name meaning ‘Black Mountain’ from the Venetians, which describe the dark mountains and forests all over the country.
+Montenegro got its name meaning “Black Mountain” from the Venetians, who were inspired by the dark mountains and forests all over the country.
 Montenegro is a place full of sun, beauty, and over 290 km of coastline.

 10 Best Things to Do in Montenegro

-This is still an up and coming town with a laid back feel.
-You’ll see more locals than tourists so expect to see Montenegro at its most real.
+This is still an up-and-coming town with a laidback feel.
+You’ll see more locals than tourists, so you can see a little more of the “real” Montenegro.

-Stari Bar is the old town of Bar full of historic remnants from the Ottoman Empire, Venetians, and more.
+Stari Bar is the old town of Bar and its full of historic remnants from the Ottoman Empire, Venetians, and more.

-Stari Grad (meaning “Old Town”) is the cozy and walkable old town filled with food, hikes, and the famous “Yoga Girl” statue.
+Stari Grad (meaning “Old Town”) is the cozy and walkable old town filled with restaurants and shops.
+Walk along the sea to get a shot with the famous “Yoga Girl” statue.

 Kotor is a fortified town on Montenegro’s Adriatic coast that is full of windy streets, hillside hikes, and plenty of history.

-This hidden gem offers a chance to indulge in the lovely seafood menu.
-Learn more in our video!
+This hidden gem offers a chance to indulge in the fresh, local seafood.
+See exactly what to order in our video!